TheCaptainCraken/chess-bot-maker/book/src/2_basic_evaluation/index.md

 ```

 Here we use `evaluate()` to find the move leading to the most favorable state.
 Then we return that move.

-- If there are more than one move with the best value, we just return the one that happens to be first.
+If there is more than one move with the best value, we just return the first.

+### Let's try it

+Run the program and see how the engine is doing.

+- Is it capturing pieces as soon as it can?
+- Is it choosing the highest value piece if it has a choice?

+If it isn't, check out my code.
+You can find it in `src/examples/basic_evaluation.rs`.
+The most common mistake here is to add what should be subtracted and viceversa.

+### Conclusion

+Now our little engine is finally choosing moves on its own and it tries go get ahead!
+Yay!
+Slight problem, the bot is now playing like an [angry goose](https://youtu.be/AMdhAFPWzFw?si=dNB94WBqWfwzW4no&t=13).
+It tries to kill everything it can, regardless of what is going to happen in the next moves.
+This isn't the tactical wisdom we are looking for.

+In the next section we'll be looking at how to make our little duck think before acting using one of my favorites algorithms ever: Minimax.